 • “Fifty Ways to Work a Problem” -- reminds students that real-life problem solving follows a general strategy (i.e., G. Polya's 4 steps as paraphrased in the chorus) but can be carried out in many ways, and may be sung to the tune of Paul Simon’s (only solo) #1 hit “Fifty Ways to Leave Your Lover.” [ note: Simon's lyric lends itself to being parodied also to teach specific bits of content, as illustrated by Dan Kalman in the Nov.
 1993 College Mathematics Journal or David Morgereth in the Oct.
 2001 Mathematics Teacher] Appears in May 2000 Mathematics Teacher.

 • “Check Your Work” reminds all of us (from student to teacher to NASA contractor!) something important to do, and may be sung to the tune of "I've Been Working on the Railroad".
 Appears in Winter 2002 [Georgia Council of Teachers of Mathematics] Reflections and in songsforteaching.com.
 Here’s an article of examples of why attention to (math) detail matters.

 • “On Top of a Fraction” reinforces conceptual understanding of fractions, while making connections to language and time signature.
 May be sung to the tune of the folk song “On Top of Old Smokey.”
 Appears in fall 2007 Noticias de TODOS -- News from TODOS: Mathematics for ALL.

-• “One!” was the closing song of MAA: The Musical!”, which debuted at the opening banquet of the 2011 summer meeting (MathFest) of the Mathematical Association of America (and reprised at the banquet for 2012 MathFest).
-Annalisa Crannell commissioned me to write this lyric to the tune (by Marvin Hamlisch and Edward Kleban) of “One!” from A Chorus Line.
-Published on p.
-105 of Journal of Humanistic Mathematics, 2(1).
+• “One!” was the closing song of MAA: The Musical!”, which debuted at the opening banquet of the 2011 summer meeting of the MAA and has been reprised at several subsequent MathFests.
+Annalisa Crannell commissioned me to write this lyric to the (Marvin Hamlisch & Edward Kleban) tune of “One!” from A Chorus Line.
+Published in January 2012 Journal of Humanistic Mathematics.

 • “Your Body is a Numberland” integrates the wonders of math and the body and may be sung to John Mayer’s #3 hit (“Your Body is a Wonderland”, which won him a Grammy in 2003).
 The high school students I taught got me to listen to Mayer’s music, which gave me the opportunity to parody a more current hit (my version is more discreet than Mayer’s).
 Appears in March 2005 Journal of Irreproducible Results.